Chinese government response to COVID-19: Vaccination and medications

 In July 2020, the Chinese government granted an emergency use authorization for COVID-19 vaccines developed by Sinovac Biotech and China National Biotech Group.
 The government also approved a vaccine developed by CanSino Biologics for use in the military.
 By mid-December, authorities said that over one million vaccine doses had been administered to over 650,000 people (the vaccines require two doses), with "no serious adverse reactions".
 By December, plans were in place to vaccinate more widely, beginning with high-risk groups.
 The vaccine rollout was delayed by limited supplies and vaccine hesitancy.

 In January 2021, multiple Chinese state and Chinese Communist party-affiliated media outlets, including CGTN and the Global Times raised doubts about the efficacy of the Pfizer–BioNTech COVID-19 vaccine, calling for an investigation into the deaths of elderly people in Norway and Germany after receiving the vaccine.
 According to Reuters, the reports made allegations of "deliberately downplaying the deaths" and "using propaganda power to promote the Pfizer vaccine and smearing Chinese vaccines" and touted Chinese vaccines as "relatively safer due to their mature technology".

 As of February 2021 China had provided vaccines to 53 developing countries and vaccine exports to 22 countries.
 Foreign Minister Wang Yi criticized developed countries for hoarding vaccines and urged the international community to "promote fair and equitable distribution of vaccines".

 In April 2021, the European External Action Service published a report that cited Chinese state media outlets for "selective highlighting" of potential vaccine side-effects and "disregarding contextual information or ongoing research" to present Western vaccines as unsafe.

 In June 2021, China reached one billion of domestically produced vaccine doses administered, representing more than one third of the global total at that point in time.
 This is about 74 doses per 100 population, a similar rate to many European countries.
-In June 2021, China was administrating nearly 60% of worldwide vaccinations.
+In June 2021, China was administering nearly 60% of worldwide vaccinations.
 In August 2021, Xi Jinping announced China's vaccine diplomacy goals of providing 2 billion vaccine doses to other countries by the end of the year.

 In August 2022, Pfizer signed an agreement to produce Paxlovid in China.
 In mid December 2022, however after the loosened restrictions and surging infections China Meheco Group signed an agreement with Pfizer to also import Paxlovid.

 As of February 2023, China is not using any mRNA vaccines; in November 2022, it rejected a deal to import Moderna.
+In March 2023, China approved its first mRNA vaccine, made by the Chinese company CSPC Pharmaceutical Group.